 Walking down a narrow driveway between villagers houses and a temple complex we arrive at a discreet timber sliding gate.
 This marks the entry to Forever Damai and threshold to the site proper.
 Cars, scooters and bicycles are parked under an open roofed shelter beyond the gate and an ample turning area allows for vehicles to comfortably turn and exit in a forward direction.

-During Damai Resort awake-time, life centers around the pavilion which forms a northern boundary to the site and is where predominantly daytime activities take place; work, rest, dining and play.
-Separate bungalows provide respite and privacy away from the communal areas; places to quietly contemplate, also to work and rest and ultimately to sleep very well.
+During awake-time, life centres around the pavilion which forms a northern boundary to the site and is where work, rest, dining and play take place.
+Separate bungalows provide respite and privacy away from the communal areas; places to quietly contemplate, also to work and rest and ultimately to sleep very well in cave-like microclimates which requires little to no air-conditioning.
 Physical separation between the architectural elements allow time to walk between and adjust to various activities, also provides a buffer to reduce noise disturbance and maximise privacy.
-There is a resort-like atmosphere throughout the estate whilst always embracing a visual connection to the Balinese context where ‘sense-of-place’ is reinforced by the ever-present traditional rice fields and temples.
+There is a resort-like atmosphere throughout the estate whilst always embracing a visual connection to the Balinese context where ‘sense-of-place’ is reinforced by the ever-present traditional rice fields, church and temples.
 We are in Bali.

 Project Summary